petraratkai/ISSIE_DrawBlock/README-tl319.md

 ## Code Quality

 **Highlights**
-* The rendering of a single wire for display type, I believe that the creation of a single react element that renders the entire is a particularly elegant and efficienet solution.
+* renderRadialWire :The rendering of a single wire for display type, I believe that the creation of a single react element that renders the entire wire is a particularly elegant and efficient solution.
 * The AbsSegments type is particularly useful for rendering each wire.
 This type is suitable for each different type of rendering (radial, modern, jump) and provides a useful conversion from the overall relative segment implementation.
-* Name and division of functionality for each rendering function

 ## Analysis
 ### Bad function list